 An MBA from a top European business school can help you take the next step in your career and achieve the goals you have set for yourself.
 The choice does not come easy, though, because getting an MBA can be very expensive, with high tuition fees at the best schools.

 That is why you should do research before you choose which MBA programmes you should apply for.
 One important thing to look for are academic accreditations by organisations like AACSB, AMBA and EQUIS.
 Rankings are another helpful resource to make your decision easier.
 The two most respected rankings are provided annually by the Financial Times and by the Economist.
+European business schools often score very high in those league tables, with many well-known names particularly from the UK, France and Spain.

 Every year, the Financial Times (FT) compiles its ranking of different kinds of MBA programmes.
 They survey students 3 years after graduation and put a special focus on both the absolute salary as well as the percent increase in salary after having graduated.